evmts/tevm-monorepo/README.md

   deployedBytecode: '0x123...',
 }).withAddress('0x123...')

-// use with wagmi
+// Use with Wagmi
 useReadContract(script.read.exampleRead())

-// use with viem/tevm
+// Use with Viem/Tevm
 client.readContract(script.read.exampleRead())

-// even use with ethers to create a typesafe contract import {Contract} from '@tevm/ethers' const contract = new Contract(script.address, script.abi, provider)
+// Even use with ethers to create a type-safe contract import { Contract } from '@tevm/ethers' const contract = new Contract(script.address, script.abi, provider)
-// this will be typesafe
+// This will be type-safe
 const res = await contract.read()
 ```

 ## Tevm Scripting

-Tevm scripting allows arbitrary solidity execution similar to Forge scripts.
+Tevm scripting allows arbitrary Solidity execution similar to Forge scripts.
 Instead of cheat codes, Tevm allows you to very easily bring your own cheat codes via executing arbitrary JavaScript.
-Seee the [Tevm scripting guide](https://tevm.sh/learn/scripting/) for information on how to build scripts.
+See the [Tevm scripting guide](https://tevm.sh/learn/scripting/) for information on how to build scripts.

-Because Tevm also allows scripts to execute arbitrary JavaScript scripts can be extremely powerful.
-As an example, one could [build a library for writing servers in Solidity](https://x.com/FUCORY/status/1794839755693453457)
+Because Tevm also allows scripts to execute arbitrary JavaScript, scripts can be extremely powerful.
+For example, one could [build a library for writing servers in Solidity](https://x.com/FUCORY/status/1794839755693453457).

 ## [Join Telegram](https://t.me/+ANThR9bHDLAwMjUx)

-## Visit [Docs (under construction)](https://tevm.sh/) for docs, guides, API and more! 📄
+## Visit [Docs (under construction)](https://tevm.sh/) for docs, guides, API, and more! 📄

 ## Contributing 💻

-Contributions are encouraged, but please open an issue before doing any major changes to make sure your change will be accepted.
+Contributions are encouraged, but please open an issue before making any major changes to ensure your changes will be accepted.

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for contributing information
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for contributing information.

 ## License 📄

-Most files are licensed under [MIT license](./LICENSE).
-There are some files that are copied from ethereumjs that inherit the [MPL-2.0](https://www.tldrlegal.com/license/mozilla-public-license-2-0-mpl-2).
-These files are individually marked at the top of the file and are all in the `@tevm/state` `@tevm/blockchain` and other packages that wrap ethereumjs libraries.
+Most files are licensed under the [MIT license](./LICENSE).
+Some files copied from ethereumjs inherit the [MPL-2.0](https://www.tldrlegal.com/license/mozilla-public-license-2-0-mpl-2) license.
+These files are individually marked at the top and are all in the `@tevm/state`, `@tevm/blockchain`, and other packages that wrap ethereumjs libraries.

 <a href="./LICENSE"><img src="https://user-images.githubusercontent.com/35039927/231030761-66f5ce58-a4e9-4695-b1fe-255b1bceac92.png" width="200" /></a>